valdirunars/BioSwift/README.md

     - [ ] EMBL

 ## How To Use
-This library is brand new with a lot of features missing, but it's not completely useless
+This library is brand new with a lot of features missing, but it's not entirely useless

 ```swift